Frank McIver: Early life

-Playing career
+Career

 Club career

 After establishing a reputation as a skilled street footballer, he commenced his playing career as a 17-year-old for Seaton Delaval Presbyterians in the Blyth and District League in 1921-22.
 He was the leading scorer for the club in his first season, doubling his tally in 1922-23.
 In a stretch of five matches, he scored 27 goals, scoring nine in a single match.

 After the General Strike in 1926, McIver migrated to Australia in January 1927, settling as a farmer in the Mallee region of Victoria, where to his disappointment, he learned that his beloved football was nowhere to be played.
 He was introduced to Australian rules football, and played for two seasons in the region, but after a move to Bendigo in 1929, an advertisement from the Melbourne based Preston Soccer Club seeking new players inspired him to take up soccer in his adopted homeland.

 Despite the distance between Bendigo and Melbourne, McIver travelled every Saturday to play.
 After a hat-trick in his first match for the Reserves, McIver was elevated to the senior team, where he would play throughout his time with the club.
 He scored 21 league goals for Preston in 1931, and his season tally was 23 in 1932.
 Earning promotion, the step up to the Victorian First Division did little to curtail his scoring exploits, with another stellar season as the league's leading goalscorer in 1933 earning Preston a healthy position in the top half of the table.

 McIver moved to Hakoah in 1934, where his knack for scoring was rewarded with the ultimate success, the club claiming the premiership with a seven-point margin and just a single loss throughout the season.
 Although the title race was tighter in 1935, McIver’s tally of goals ensured that he would top the goalscoring leaderboard for a third successive season and Hakoah would claim successive premierships and the League-Cup double to cement itself as the most successful club in Victoria that decade.
 He would score over 60 goals in all competitions in 1935, setting an all-time First Division record by scoring a remarkable 10 goals in a single match as Hakoah defeated Melbourne Thistle 17-1.

 McIver returned to England for a period in 1936, but reprised his role in the Hakoah forward line later that year.
 Hakoah claimed its fifth premiership in eight seasons in 1938, McIver again amongst the league's top scorers.
 With the Second World War looming, Hakoah would amalgamate with Moreland and the combined entity would claim honours in the league in 1943, with McIver excelling once more as the central forward.